Time-Resolved EEG Decoding of Semantic Processing Reveals Altered Neural Dynamics in Depression and Suicidality: Introduction

-To discover reliable and objective biomarkers of depression and suicidality, it is essential to understand the underlying neural mechanisms, particularly those that occur in the early semantic processing period, i.e., prior to explicit self-reflection or behavioral response.
-Advances in computational neuroscience and neuroimaging have revealed widespread structural and functional abnormalities in depression, including altered activity and connectivity in the prefrontal cortex, anterior cingulate cortex (ACC), and default mode network (DMN) and silence networks~\cite{abi2023candidate, wang2012systematic, gallo2023functional}.
-These disruptions have been consistently observed across modalities; resting-state functional MRI (fMRI) studies report abnormal intrinsic connectivity patterns among large-scale brain networks, while electroencephalography (EEG) studies highlight atypical oscillatory dynamics and event-evoked responses during both resting~\cite{benschop_electrophysiological_2021} and task-engaged states~\cite{simmatis_technical_2023, deaguiar2019review, segrave2010alpha}.
+To discover reliable and objective neural readouts of depression and suicidality, it is essential to understand the underlying neural mechanisms, particularly those that occur in the early semantic processing period, i.e., prior to explicit self-reflection or behavioral response.
+Advances in computational neuroscience and neuroimaging have revealed widespread structural and functional abnormalities in depression, including altered activity and connectivity in the prefrontal cortex, anterior cingulate cortex (ACC), and default mode network (DMN) and salience networks~\cite{abi2023candidate, wang2012systematic, gallo2023functional}.
+These disruptions have been consistently observed across modalities; resting-state functional MRI (fMRI) studies report abnormal intrinsic connectivity patterns among large-scale brain networks, while electroencephalography (EEG) studies highlight atypical oscillatory dynamics during both resting and task-engaged states.
+At rest, remitted depression shows elevated EEG functional connectivity between posterior cingulate (PCC) and subgenual prefrontal regions (sgPFC)~\cite{benschop_electrophysiological_2021}.
+During tasks, major depression exhibits reduced task-induced upper-alpha desynchronization during working memory, consistent with abnormal inhibition~\cite{segrave2010alpha}, with additional oscillatory ERP signatures (altered frontal alpha asymmetry, increased theta, reduced P300 amplitude, and longer latency) synthesized in recent reviews~\cite{simmatis_technical_2023, deaguiar2019review}.
 Notably, semantic processing has emerged as particularly sensitive to depressive symptomatology.
 Event-related potential (ERP) studies have identified reduced N400 amplitude and attenuated late positive potentials in depressed individuals during evaluation of emotionally salient or self-relevant contents~\cite{iakimova2009behavioral, kiang2017abnormal, shestyuk2005reduced, shestyuk2010representation, auerbach2015self}.
 These disruptions suggest impairments in integrative and evaluative processing that are not captured by the resting-state paradigms alone.

 Despite these advances, research comparing neural responses to affective semantic stimuli across control, depressed, and suicidal populations remains scarce, particularly in paradigms that closely mimic the demands of clinical self-report questionnaires.
 Such tasks require participants to actively evaluate self-referential and emotionally charged statements, thereby more closely resembling clinical evaluations than passive or resting-state paradigms, and may better capture clinically meaningful neural dynamics.
 Moreover, to fully understand the underlying neurocognitive mechanisms, it is essential to examine both the spatial and temporal dynamics of brain activity, as neural processing is inherently distributed across regions and evolves rapidly over time.
 However, conventional neuroimaging methods have limitations.
 Functional MRI offers high spatial resolution but lacks the temporal fidelity necessary to capture sub-second neural activity.
 In contrast, traditional ERP approaches, while temporally precise, often rely on univariate analyses centered on a small number of electrodes or components, limiting the ability to resolve distributed spatial patterns~\cite{luck2014erp, cichy_multivariate_2017}.
 These constraints may obscure key features of neural computations that emerge from the coordinated activity of brain networks over time.